threefoldtecharchive/grid3_client_go/docs/design.md

 - ### **Workers:**

   - It is responsible for conversions between grid workloads/types and the grid client workloads/types.
-  - It supports the following: deployments, disks, gateways, k8s, networks, publicIP workloads, vms, qsfs, zlog, zdb
+  - It supports the following: deployments, disks, gateways, k8s, networks, publicIP workloads, vms, QSFS, zlog, zdb

 ### Example